Patient abuse: Sexual abuse

-The rate of sexual abuse in the United States is 9.5 per 10,000 physicians per 10 years.Female and younger patients are more likely to experience sexual abuse and male doctors older who perform examinations in non-academic settings are more likely to perpetrate sexual abuse.
+The rate of sexual abuse in the United States is 9.5 per 10,000 physicians per 10 years.Female and younger patients are more likely to experience sexual abuse and older male doctors who perform examinations in non-academic settings are more likely to perpetrate sexual abuse.

 Boundary violations

 Therapeutic boundaries refers to limits in the relationships between healthcare workers and patients.

-Gabard produced a typology of healthcare practictioners who engage in sexual boundary violations, which includes the predatory practictioner, characterise by antisocial personality disorder, masochist-surrenderer practictioner, who disregard norms in order to recue a patient, the loversick practictioner and the narcissitic practictioner.
+Gabard produced a typology of healthcare practitioners who engage in sexual boundary violations, which includes the predatory practitioner characterised by antisocial personality disorder, masochist-surrender practitioner who disregards norms in order to rescue a patient, the lovesick practitioner, and the narcissistic practitioner.

 Causes

 Institutional abuse

-Studies propose that a culture of abuse in institutions dealing the those with intellectual disabilities is contributed to social isolation of residents, ineffective staff supervision, and a lack of recognition of abuse by staff.
+Studies propose that a culture of abuse in institutions dealing with those with intellectual disabilities contributes to social isolation of residents, ineffective staff supervision, and a lack of recognition of abuse by staff.